January

 Transient - Gaelle

-This album was recommended to my by a friend via a TikTok which compiled “albums to move to”, and it truly matches the description.
-I loved the mix of r&b, house even, maybe like Frou Frou at times.
+This album was recommended to me by a friend via a TikTok video which compiled “albums to move to”, and it truly matches the description.
+I loved the mix of R&B, house, sounding like Frou Frou at times.
 Give it Back was my favorite.

 February